MD-PhD Pathway

 Overview

-The Melbourne MD-PhD pathway provides a unique range of opportunities for medical students to integrate a PhD into their MD program.
-It offers unparalleled flexibility, choice, and support for medical students who want to kick-start their career as clinician-researcher leaders of the future.
+The Melbourne MD-PhD pathway provides an opportunity for medical students to integrate a PhD into their MD program, supporting medical students who want to kick-start their career as clinician-researcher leaders of the future.

 While the Melbourne MD already equips students with the necessary skills to commence a career as a clinician-researcher, the pathway allows those with a deep interest in research to explore this exciting opportunity early in their medical training to lay a parallel foundation for their academic career.